 Using an Apple iPad or other Tablet Device in Part 91 Operations

-The information in AC 120-76C is directed toward certificated air carriers and fractional providers, but Part 91 operators should as a best practice refer to the guidance on developing EFB training programs and making the transition to a paperless cockpit.
+The information in AC 120-76D is directed toward certificated air carriers and fractional providers, but Part 91 operators should as a best practice refer to the guidance on developing EFB training programs and making the transition to a paperless cockpit.
 The pilot in command is ultimately responsible for ensuring that the proper aeronautical charts are available for the flight, so it is important to document and validate the reliability of the iPad during the transition.
 During this initial transition period the crew should carry paper backup materials.

-iPad Approval Process for FAA Certificated Operators
+EFB Approval Process for FAA Certificated Operators

 During the approval process, the operator will need to develop training programs and operational procedures to utilize the EFB in compliance with FAA guidance.

 The operator must show that the device has been through rapid decompression testing and noninterference testing in accordance with the AC.
 Apple has conducted the noninterference test and Jeppesen has conducted the rapid decompression test.
-Both organization s have made their compliance statement available to the public.
+Both organizations have made their compliance statement available to the public.

-|Type A Software||The least complex software providing electronic documentation such as flight manuals but no navigational charts.
+|Type A Software Applications||The least complex software providing electronic documentation such as flight manuals but no navigational charts.

-|Type B Software||Provides all Type A information and also can display approach charts, calculate weight and balance, and deliver weather information.
+|Type B Software Applications||Provides all Type A information and also can display approach charts, calculate weight and balance, and deliver weather information.

 |Type C Software||Provides all Type A and B information and can display “own-ship” position on approach and airport charts.|